-Ohio's recent investment of $15 million complements another U.S. Department of Transportation grant of $6 million awarded to Dublin, Marysville and Union County, and matched by local funds, to expand fiber optic networks linking to US-33, install highway sensors, and retrofit government and private industry fleets to send and receive data.
+Ohio's investment of $15 million into the 33 Smart Mobility Corridor project complements another U.S. Department of Transportation grant of $6 million awarded to Dublin, Marysville, and Union County, and matched by local funds, to expand fiber-optic networks linking to US-33, install highway sensors, and retrofit government and private industry fleets to send and receive data.
 This will greatly reduce highway congestion and improve freeway safety.

-As autonomous and connected vehicle research expands throughout the state, Ohio is set to become the centerpiece of a contiguous, interstate highway test corridor eventually stretching from New York to Detroit and Chicago.
+As autonomous and connected vehicle research expands throughout the state, Ohio has quickly become the centerpiece of a multi-state highway test network.

 Improves Travel Time Reliability